|

 150.73 |

-Table 1: Unreasonably pessimistic projections
+1: Unreasonably pessimistic projections

-from the DOE AEO 2011 for wind development in the U.S. |
+for wind development in the U.S.

 You

-still haven’t explained why they won’t
+still haven’t explained why they won’t just stop

-just stop building wind farms.
+building wind farms.

 It boils down to government intervention.
+Thirty-eight states

-Thirty-eight states have renewable portfolio standards
+have renewable portfolio standards (RPSs, sometimes called

-(RPSs, sometimes called RESs, renewable electricity standards).
+RESs, renewable electricity standards).
+For these states, the

-For these states, the power companies are mandated to utilize more renewable
+power companies are mandated to utilize more renewable energy,

-for the past decade, and more states are either adopting or expanding RPSs
+solar industries for the past decade, and more states are either

-much renewable energy must be brought online in the coming years – in
+for how much renewable energy must be brought online in the

-order to comply with government mandates.
-Some RPSs specify installed capacity
+coming years – in order to comply with government mandates.

-for certain industries, and in some cases a date is specified so that only
+industries, and in some cases a date is specified so that only

 newer installations can count towards this mandate.